Is IVV:ASX ETF a good investment right now?

 It has been one of the best index funds for investors who want broad exposure to U.S. equities for further diversification of their portfolio.
 The investment is considered to be better for investors with a medium-to-high risk tolerance who seek long-term growth.

-The best long-term investment can vary for each investor based on their financial goals and risk tolerance, so it's important to do your research and align on the right investments for you.
+The best long-term investment can vary for each investor based on their financial goals and risk tolerance, so it's important to do your research and align if this is the right investment for you.

 How to buy IVV shares in Australia?

-To invest in the iShares S&P 500 ETF ($IVV), you'll need to sign up to an investing platform with access to the Australian Securities Exchange.
+To buy shares in IVV on the ASX, you'll need to sign up to an investing platform with access to the ASX.
+There are several share investing platforms available, of which Stake is one.

 2. Fund your account

-Find the asset by searching for the ETF name or ticker symbol.
-Make sure you select the correct asset since there is an $IVV ETF also listed on Wall St. Do your own research to ensure it is the right investment product for your own circumstances.
+Find the ETF by name or ticker symbol.
+It is advised to conduct your own research to ensure you are purchasing the right investment product for your individual circumstances.

 5. Monitor your investment